Development Code Update

 These regulations can differ depending on the zoning district of the property and if the deck is unenclosed or fully enclosed.
 Please contact the Planner of the Day for specific requirements.

-For the full regulations on fences, please see Chapter 18-565.
+For the full regulations on fences, please see Chapter 18, Article 6, Division 2

-These regulations apply to most residential homes located in the Singe-Family Detached, Single-Family Attached, and Multifamily Zoning District.
+These regulations apply to most residential homes located in the Residential Low Density, Residential Mid Density, and Residential High Density Districts.
 Neighborhoods with the Planned Development Zoning District may have different fence guidelines.
 You can check what the zoning is for a property by looking at the Thornton Property and Zoning Information map.
 Contact pod.info@thorntonco.gov for help with Planned Development Districts.

 Where: Fences are allowed on or within the subject property lines.
 (Property line locations are not verified by the City of Thornton.)

-Fences over 2 ft.
+- Fences over 2 ft.
 6 in. in height are not allowed in visibility triangles.
 Visibility triangles are generally found on corner properties at intersections, and are designed to ensure a safe line-of-sight for vehicles moving through the intersection.
-Verify with City Development if you have a visibility triangle on your property.
+Refer to for Chapter 18, Article 6, Division 6 for complete visibility triangle regulations.

 Type: There are many allowed types of fences, from wood or vinyl privacy fences, open-rail fences, to wrought-iron fences.